Wondering why tummy time is all the rage when it comes to babies? Here’s everything you need to know.

 Once your baby can roll over from front to back and back to front, and can put him- or herself into the stomach-down position on his or her own, you don’t have to be as intentional with a tummy time routine.
 That said, you still want to encourage your baby to spend plenty of time playing on the floor, including in the tummy down position to boost crawling skills.

-What to do if your baby is starting to sit up and refuses tummy time
+What should I do if my baby is starting to sit up and refuses tummy time?

 Tummy Time Milestones

 What are some milestones to look forward to when it comes to tummy time?

 - One month: At one month your baby will be able to turn the head and attempt to lift up the head in the tummy down position.

 - Two months: At two months your baby should be able to tilt his or her head in both directions and be able to spend at least a minute in tummy time without getting upset.